Skip to main content

 The core insight: memory that works automatically is qualitatively different from memory that depends on model behavior.
 When the agent doesn't have to choose what to save or when to search, it just has the right context.

-And because Hindsight is open source and local-first, you keep the same data ownership model that makes OpenClaw compelling in the first place.
+And because Hindsight is open source and local-first (or Cloud, if you prefer), you keep the same data ownership model that makes OpenClaw compelling in the first place.

 Next Steps

 • Install the plugin and have a few conversations across different channels.
-Then open the web UI (uvx hindsight-embed@latest -p openclaw ui) to see what was captured.
+Then open the web UI (uvx hindsight-embed@latest -p openclaw ui) to see what was captured (embedded mode).

 • Experiment with different LLM providers for extraction and compare the quality of captured facts.